 Society in the Eastern Roman Empire highly valued literacy.
 By the 11th century it was common for men and even women down into the middle classes to read.
 This level of literacy did not make it into western Europe until perhaps the 18th century.

 Constantinople had school of higher education teaching grammar, rhetoric, mathematics, astronomy, law, and music.
 Some were established as early as the 5th century, others later in the 9th century, long before the University of Bologna was founded in 1088.
 They were not comparable to the universities founded later in Italy and France, but were institutions of higher learning.
 Unfortunately, the devastation the Fourth Crusade in 1204 wrought spelled the end of the Byzantine university.

 Europe’s first female historian was none other than Anna Comnena (please see the last story in my book, Tales of Byzantium (www.amazon.com/Tales-Byzantium-Selection-Short-Stories-ebook/dp/B00WTOMJ9A to learn more about Anna).
-She was the educated daughter of the Emperor Alexios I Comnenus.
-Anna, as her father’s first-born child, was promised the throne of the Eastern Roman Empire at birth, and then denied it later in favor of her younger brother, John.
-Sad as that may have been for Anna, her legacy as the author of her father’s biography, Alexiad, has far outlasted what legacy her brother, a much better than average emperor, left behind.
+She was the educated daughter of the Emperor Alexios I Comnenus and her father’s first-born child.
+He promised her the Byzantine throne at birth, and then denied it later in favor of her younger brother, John.
+Anna may have felt disappointed at this.
+However, sad as that may have been for Anna, her legacy as the author of her father’s biography, Alexiad, has far outlasted her brother’s legacy.

 These are a sampling of some of the things the Byzantines did first.
 There are others I could go into such as napalm (known as Greek fire – see earlier blog) and industrial espionage (silk worms smuggled from China by monks during the 6th century reign of Justinian & Theodora), but those are topics for other blogs.